azazazo/azazazo.github.io/content/posts/blahaj25-commentary.md

 +++
 title = "BlahajCTF 2025 Author Writeups & Commentary"
-date = "2025-10-14T18:00:00+08:00"
+date = "2025-12-18T16:00:00+08:00"
 author = "azazo"
-description = "...and looking back on 3 years of BlahajCTF" showFullContent = false readingTime = false hideComments = false draft = true
+description = "...and looking back on 3 years of BlahajCTF" showFullContent = false readingTime = false hideComments = false
 +++

 {{< math >}}

 # Introduction

 This year was the 3rd iteration of BlahajCTF, organised by a bunch of friends and I. We scaled up our event quite considerably as compared to last year, with about twice the amount people attending the physical finale/final round of the CTF.
-It certainly wasn't entirely smooth sailing, but I really enjoyed working with the rest of the organisers and I'm glad that I had this chance to work with such talented and wonderful people.
+It wasn't entirely smooth sailing, but I really enjoyed working with the rest of the organisers and I'm glad that I had this chance to work with such talented and wonderful people.

 # Writeups
 I wrote five challenges this year; four crypto and one misc.
 I'll be giving detailed(?) writeups for them, as well as some commentary.
 You can find the challenge sources and solve scripts in the official challenge repository (probably releasing soon).

 Unfortunately, both of my challenges in qualifiers (crypto/cats and crypto/rot13) had unintended solutions (in fact crypto/cats was cheesed so hard that it got blooded within 9 minutes).
 I patched the unintended solution for crypto/cats and re-released it in finals as crypto/cats-revenge, but crypto/rot13 wasn't patched because that would have tilted the category proportion of finals a bit too much. crypto/liar-dancer in finals also had an unintended solution.

 Furthermore, it was a bit sad to see that most of my challenges could be oneshotted using codex, but I suppose that is inevitable for challenges in a beginner oriented CTF.
+I sincerely hope that people who completely relied on ChatGPT and codex to solve my challenges can learn something from this post.

 ## crypto/liar-dancer, 34 solves
 My good friend [wrenches](https://wrenches.online/) brought up the idea of using carmichael numbers in a challenge.